Skip to main content

 Hyrax never merges its own pull requests, and by default its work always lands as a reviewable PR.
 (A repo can opt into a commit-direct mode where fixes land as commits on a branch you choose — see Fixes.)

 Once a repo has PR review enabled, Hyrax reviews pull requests automatically as they're opened and updated, posting within a couple of minutes.
-On Pro and Team, when CI fails on a Hyrax fix PR, Hyrax revises the change to get it green, bounded so it won't loop indefinitely.
+On every plan, when CI fails on a Hyrax fix PR, Hyrax revises the change to get it green, bounded so it won't loop indefinitely.

 Linear (tickets)